Mahler's Love Letter to Nature

 Guest speaker for this weekend: Alex Greenbaum, Hausmann Quartet & SDSU Cello / Chamber Music Lecturer.

-For this classical music concert, purchased drinks should only be enjoyed in the lobbies pre-concert or during intermission, and should not be brought inside the concert hall.
+For this classical music concert, drinks purchased inside Jacobs Music Center should only be enjoyed in the lobbies pre-concert or during intermission, and should not be brought inside the concert hall.

 For Jacobs Masterworks concerts, only children ages five years and older will be allowed into the concert hall.
 These children must have a ticket and be able to sit in an un-accompanied seat.